 - Put your recipes in the order they need to be prepped during the week.

 3 days before

-- Borrow small appliances (slow cooker, air fryer, turkey deep fryer) if necessary.
+- Borrow small appliances (slow cooker, air fryer, turkey deep fryer) from family or friends if necessary.

 - Make the last trip to the grocery store.